Overview

 Bible Society Australia is working with the Arab Israeli Bible Society (AIBS) to strengthen their presence and enable their work in Galilee.
 This project serves the Arab Israeli community with Scripture resources and interactive community conferences and events, serving both the local church and the broader community.

-Despite the devastating circumstances and the profound impact of the war which began in 2023, AIBS is working steadfastly to make a positive difference in the lives of those affected.
+Despite the devastating circumstances and the profound impact of the ongoing war, AIBS is working steadfastly to make a positive difference in the lives of those affected.
 Through their ministries, AIBS continues to bring unity where there is division, hope where there is despair and love where there is suffering.

 Statistics